TheMadman/descent-xml/README.md

 make install
 ```

 Link with `-lxmltree -ladt`.
-For static linking, use `-lxmltreestatic`.
+For static linking, use `-lxmltreestatic -ladtstatic`.

+# Documentation

+Tutorials and reference documentation can be found at https://themadman.github.io/xmltree/.
+Documentation can be built using `doxygen .`, which will generate a `html/index.html` that can be opened.